vprusso/toqito/docs/paper/paper.md

 affiliations:
  - name: ISARA Corporation
    index: 1
-date: 30 March 2020
+date: 05 May 2020
 bibliography: paper.bib

 ---

 # Summary

-toqito is a Python package for studying various aspects of quantum information theory.
+toqito is an open source library for studying various objects in quantum information, namely, states, channels, and measurements.
 Specifically, toqito focuses on providing numerical tools to study problems pertaining to entanglement theory, nonlocal games, matrix analysis, and other aspects of quantum information that are often associated with computer science.
 While there are many outstanding feature-rich Python packages